 Upgrade Your Skills

 You might have an intuitive sense of your craft, but it’s unlikely that you know everything.
 No one does!
 As such, it can be worthwhile topping up your skills, which will allow you to expand your creativity.
 There are plenty of people who could produce excellent art but who are held back by a lack of technical know-how.
 How you upgrade your skills will depend on what you’re trying to create.
 If you’re a writer, then taking a creative or English writing course will help.
 If you’re trying to create electronic music, then taking an avid pro tools course will help.
+Or if you’re simply trying to improve your piano playing skills, then take one of the many online courses currently on offer.
 The more technically proficient you are, the easier it’ll be to express your thoughts and ideas in the way that you really want.

 Creative people tend to think that they’ve got everything they need to complete work all on their own.
 But this isn’t really true.
 There’s much to be said for connecting with other people in your artistic discipline.
 They can be great resources to bounce your ideas off and to learn about different working processes.
 You’ll ultimately come to your own way of working that suits your needs, but you’ll find that it’s the words and works of others that helped you along the path.